czosel/code-ballet/README.rst

 * While being as pythonic-functional as possible

+* **Define** your own goal (if it makes sense).
+Examples:

+  - Learn what the "import itertools" and "import functools" can do for you

+  - Use generators

+  - Solve it with a custom higher-level function

+  - ...

 * After entry deadline it is important to discuss all the entries

   - And maybe come up with a improved, combined solution